astronomer/docs/software/install-airgapped.md

   - `prometheus.<base-domain>`
   - `registry.<base-domain>`

-The base-domain itself does not need to be available and may even point to another service not associated with Astronomer or Airflow.
-If available, later sections of this document will establish a vanity redirect from `<base-domain>` to `app.<base-domain>`.
+The base domain itself does not need to be available and can point to another service not associated with Astronomer or Airflow.
+If the base domain is available, you can choose to establish a vanity redirect from `<base-domain>` to `app.<base-domain>` later in the installation process.

-When choosing a baseDomain, consider the following:
+When choosing a base domain, consider the following:

-- The name you choose must be be resolvable by both your users and Kubernetes itself
+- The name you choose must be be resolvable by both your users and Kubernetes itself.
-- You will need to have or obtain a TLS certificate that is recognized as valid by your users (and if using the Astronomer Software integrated container registry, by Kubernetes itself)
+- You need to have or obtain a TLS certificate that is recognized as valid by your users.
+If you use the Astronomer Software integrated container registry, the TLS certification must also be recognized as valid by Kubernetes itself.
-- Wildcardcard certificates are only valid on level deep (for example, an ingress controller using a certificate of `*.example.com` can provide service for `app.example.com` but not `app.astronomer-dev.example.com`).
+- Wildcard certificates are only valid one level deep.
+For example, an ingress controller that uses a certificate called `*.example.com` can provide service for `app.example.com` but not `app.astronomer-dev.example.com`.
-- The bottom-level hostnames (such as `app`, `registry`, `prometheus`) are fixed and cannot be changed.
+- The bottom-level hostnames, such as `app`, `registry`, `prometheus`, are fixed and cannot be changed.
-- Most kubernetes clusters refuse to resolve DNS hostnames with more than 5 segments (separated by the dot character; for example, `app.astronomer.sandbox.mygroup.example.com` is 6 segments and might be problematic, so choosing a baseDomain of `astronomer-sandbox.mygroup.example.com` instead of `astronomer.sandbox.mygroup.example.com` is recommended).
+- Most Kubernetes clusters don't resolve DNS hostnames with more than five segments, each separated by the dot character, `.`.
+For example, `app.astronomer.sandbox.mygroup.example.com` is six segments and might cause problems.
+Astronomer recommends choosing a base domain of `astronomer-sandbox.mygroup.example.com` instead of `astronomer.sandbox.mygroup.example.com`.

-The base-domain will be visible to end users:
+The base domain is visible to end users.
+They can view the base domain in the following scenarios:

-  - When users access the Astronomer Software UI (for example, `https://app.sandbox-astro.example.com`)
+  - When users access the Astronomer Software UI.
+For example, `https://app.sandbox-astro.example.com`.
-  - When users access an Airflow Deployment (for example, `https://deployments.sandbox-astro.example.com/deployment-release-name/airflow`)
+  - When users access an Airflow Deployment.
+For example, `https://deployments.sandbox-astro.example.com/deployment-release-name/airflow`.
-  - When users authenticate to the Astro CLI (for example, `astro login sandbox-astro.example.com`)
+  - When users authenticate to the Astro CLI.
+For example, `astro login sandbox-astro.example.com`.

 :::info

-If you are installing Astronomer Software on OpenShift and want to use OpenShift's integrated ingress controller, you would typically use the hostname of the default OpenShift ingress controller as your base domain (`app.apps.<OpenShift-domain>`).
-Doing this requires permission to reconfigure the route-admission policy for the standard ingress controller to `InterNamespaceAllowed`.
-See [Third Party Ingress Controller - Configuration notes for OpenShift](third-party-ingress-controllers#configuration-notes-for-OpenShift) for additional information and options.
+If you install Astronomer Software on OpenShift and also want to use OpenShift's integrated ingress controller, you can use the the hostname of the default OpenShift ingress controller as your base domain, such as `app.apps.<OpenShift-domain>`.
+Doing this requires permission to reconfigure the route admission policy for the standard ingress controller to `InterNamespaceAllowed`.
+See [Third Party Ingress Controller - Configuration notes for OpenShift](third-party-ingress-controllers.md#configuration-notes-for-OpenShift) for additional information and options.

 :::